 In companies where pre-work conditions are pre-arranged, people can now perform their daily chores at home without any worries or disruptions.

-This can be beneficial for everyone, the employee, the employer, the community.
+This can be beneficial for everyone, the employee, the employer, and the community.
 Because the closure of jobs can reduce the economic prosperity in the country.
 But despite the telecommuting conditions, the following benefits can be enjoyed.

 Maintaining the Health